foundry-rs/book/src/reference/cast.md

 lookup-address           Returns the name the provided address resolves to namehash                 Returns ENS namehash of provided name nonce                    Prints the number of transactions sent from <address>
-resolve-name             Returns the address the provided ENS name resolves to send                     Publish a transaction signed by <from> to call <to> with <data>
+proof                    Generate a storage proof for a given slot resolve-name             Returns the address the provided ENS name resolves to send                     Publish a transaction signed by <from> to call <to> with <data>
 storage                  Show the raw value of a contract's storage slot